HarveyBates/kandle/README.md

 ### Step 1

-In your terminal navigae to your KiCAD project.
+In your terminal navigate to your KiCAD project.
 You want to be in the same directory as your `.kicad_pro` file.
 If not you will get an error message saying "*KiCad project not found in current working directory.
 Exiting.*".